valtech/valtech-contactsync-android/README.md

 This app also serves to demonstrate how easy it is to integrate with Valtech IDP and its OAuth 2 interface.
 It also serves as a public, free and open source (MIT) example of how to write a Contact Provider for Android.

+## How to use

+1. Download and install the app from Google Play (soon).
+2. Open Android Settings -> Accounts.
+3. Click "Add account" and choose "Valtech".
+4. Sign in to IDP using your email and password.
+5. Done!
+Contacts for your Valtech country will now be synced to your phone.
+6. Configure:
+  1. Go to Android Settings -> Accounts -> Valtech.
+  2. Click "Countries to sync".
+  3. Select which countries to sync contacts from.

 ## Local development

 1. Download the [Android SDK](http://developer.android.com/sdk/index.html).